wefixit-AT/oVirtBackup/README.md

 ## Requirements

-It is necessery to install the oVirt Python-sdk.
+It is necessary to install the oVirt Python-sdk.

 [http://www.ovirt.org/Python-sdk](http://www.ovirt.org/Python-sdk)